-For example: Barclay, "Anarchist Confrontations with Religion.;" Gérard Bessière, Jésus Selon Proudhon: La " Messianose " Et La Naissance Du Christianisme (Paris: Cerf, 2007); John Clark, "Anarchism," in Encyclopedia of Religion and Nature, ed.
-Bron Taylor (London: Continuum, 2005); Peter Kropotkin, "Anarchism," Encyclopaedia Britannica, [http://dwardmac.pitzer.edu/Anarchist\\Archives/Kropotkin/britanniaanarchy.html](http://dwardmac.pitzer.edu/Anarchist_Archives/Kropotkin/britanniaanarchy.html).
+10 For example: Barclay, "Anarchist Confrontations with Religion."; Gérard Bessière, Jésus Selon Proudhon: La " Messianose " Et La Naissance Du Christianisme (Paris: Cerf, 2007); John Clark, "Anarchism," in Encyclopedia of Religion and Nature, ed.
+Bron Taylor (London: Continuum, 2005); Peter Kropotkin, "Anarchism," Encyclopaedia Britannica, http://dward-mac.pitzer.edu/Anarchist_Archives/Kropotkin/britanniaanarchy.html.

-plying either direct or implicit criticism of the state, capitalism or other structures of oppression.
+The second principal category, religious exegesis, is not unconnected to the anarchist critique in that anticlerical arguments by religious anarchists have often been based precisely on the interpretation of religious scripture.
+Anarchist exegesis, however, does not stop with the development of anticlerical arguments.
+There are numerous examples of religious texts being interpreted as implying either direct or implicit criticism of the state, capitalism or other structures of oppression.
 At the same time, the focus of anarchist exegesis has more often been the state (and to some extent the church) rather than other oppressive structures or phenomena.
 Leo Tolstoy and Jacques Ellul are the most cited authors of such anarchist exegeses, though there are many others who each bring different angles of interpretation and focus on different varieties of scriptural texts.
-Many of those authors have been weaved together to articulate a more generic anarchist exegesis of Christian scripture in, for example, Christian Anarchism: A Political Commentary on the Gospel.
-Yet there are many more anarchist interpretations of religious texts, many of which have been published in recent years, and not only with a Christian focus.
-This category of analysis is vibrant in both religious and scholarly circles.
+Many of those authors have been weaved together to articulate a more generic anarchist exegesis of Christian scripture in, for example, Christian Anarchism: A Political Commentary on the Gospel.11 Yet there are many more anarchist interpretations of religious texts, many of which have been published in recent years, and not only with a Christian focus.12 This category of analysis is vibrant in both religious and scholarly circles.

 When religious communities have discussions on themes and issues as varied as war, poverty, injustice, charity and democracy, however, they do not necessarily always refer back to scripture.
 In other words, religious discussions are obviously not always reduced to exegesis, and those having discussions about social, political and economic issues based on their religious worldview will still use the grammar and referents of their religious tradition to articulate their reflections.
-When those religious reflections develop anarchist tropes, arguments or conclusions, what emerges is anarchist theology, the third category of analysis bridging anarchism and religion.
+When those religious reflections develop anarchist tropes, arguments or conclusions, what emerges is anarchist